yoshimon/symbolic/doc/sphinx/source/symbolic_language/structures.rst

 Description
 -----------
 Functions are transforms which operate on structures.
-They can hold an arbitrary number of *member lists*.
+Structures can hold an arbitrary number of *member lists*.
 A member list consists of multiple *members* which share a common type.
 The following example illustrates the declaration of a four-dimensional vector type :code:`float4`, which has one member list of type :code:`float` with four members:

 .. code-block:: cpp